ironcore-dev/steering/CHARTER.md

 ## General Rules and Operations.

 The Project will:
-- engage in the work of the Project in a professional manner consistent with maintaining a cohesive community, while also maintaining the goodwill and esteem of LF Europe and other partner organizations in the open source community; and
+- i. engage in the work of the Project in a professional manner consistent with maintaining a cohesive community, while also maintaining the goodwill and esteem of LF Europe and other partner organizations in the open source community; and
-- respect the rights of all trademark owners, including any branding and trademark usage guidelines.
+- ii. respect the rights of all trademark owners, including any branding and trademark usage guidelines.

 ## Intellectual Property Policy

+a.
 Collaborators acknowledge that the copyright in all new contributions will be retained by the copyright holder as independent works of authorship and that no contributor or copyright holder will be required to assign copyrights to the Project.

+b.
 Except as described in Section 7.c., all contributions to the Project are subject to the following:

-All new inbound code contributions to the Project must be made using Apache 2.0 or MIT (Project Licenses).
+- i.
+All new inbound code contributions to the Project must be made using [Apache 2.0 License](./LICENSE) or MIT (Project Licenses)
+- ii.
 All new inbound code contributions must also be accompanied by a Developer Certificate of Origin (http://developercertificate.org) sign-off in the source code system that is submitted through a TSC-approved contribution process which will bind the authorized contributor and, if not self-employed, their employer to the applicable license;

-All outbound code will be made available under the Project Licenses.
+- iii.
+All outbound code will be made available under the Project Licenses
+- iv.
 Documentation will be received and made available by the Project under the Creative Commons Attribution 4.0 International License (available at http://creativecommons.org/licenses/by/4.0/).
+- v. v.
 The Project may seek to integrate and contribute back to other open source projects (“Upstream Projects”).
 In such cases, the Project will conform to all license requirements of the Upstream Projects, including dependencies, leveraged by the Project.
 Upstream Project code contributions not stored within the Project’s code repositories will comply with the contribution process and license terms for the applicable Upstream Project.

+c.
 The TSC may approve the use of an alternative open license or licenses for inbound or outbound contributions on an exception basis, provided, however, that any use of non-permissive open license must be thoroughly documented and described to the TSC and it is expected that such approved exceptions will be limited.
 To request an exception, please describe the contribution, the alternative open source license(s), and the justification for using an alternative open source license for the Project.
 License exceptions must be approved by a two-thirds vote of the entire TSC.

+d.
 Contributed files should contain license information, such as SPDX short form identifiers, indicating the open source license or licenses pertaining to the file.

 ## Amendments